Tokoeka/DisThing/README.md

 A script by Asmodais (#2071543) intended to complete the 1/ascension Suburbs of Dis Quest within <25 combats, thereby getting at least 4 consumable rewards from The Thing with No Name.
 It requires you to have a Mafia CCS combat script named twiddle which just consits of "scrollwhendone".

+The script is approximately re-entrant.
+It also currently does a vague attempt at putting on an outfit, from a very limited number of items

-The script will buy up to 40 of each Dis Combat item
+The script will buy up to 40 of each Dis Combat item, and enough of various potions to get you @30 turns of various Non-combat effects

 Curretly Requires the following specific IotMs / familiars / skills: